apigee/istio-mixer-adapter/README.md

 ## Version note

 The information below assumes release alpha-2 or better and requires Istio 0.8 or higher.
-To install alpha-1 on Istio 0.7.1, please follow the README [here](https://github.com/apigee/istio-mixer-adapter/blob/3a62ff2a42f0b10d56b14f36b2c5867137748396/README.md).
+(To install alpha-1 on Istio 0.7.1, you may follow the README [here](https://github.com/apigee/istio-mixer-adapter/blob/3a62ff2a42f0b10d56b14f36b2c5867137748396/README.md), but it is not supported).

 ## Prerequisite: Apigee